 BASS LAKE

 Bass Lake, which bordered the Hanke land on Excelsior Blvd., was located just west of France Avenue, half a mile from Lake Calhoun, and south of the Milwaukee Road tracks.
 In the 19th Century it had an area of about 80 acres, reaching as far north as Minnetonka Blvd.
-It was said to be 150 ft. in diameter.
 Its waters flowed southeasterly through nine active springs in the bottom that drain into Lake Calhoun.
 The historical level of the lake has been established to be 872 feet.
 At one time it is said that there had been a Bass Lake resort located at the end of France Ave., but there is no real evidence of this.
 Marie Hoidahl, a granddaughter of Christopher Hanke, remembered Bass Lake as a wonderful source of pollywogs and baby bullheads.”
 She said the bullheads were more fun than gold fish “because they were the cutest little things and so frisky.
 They’d come right up to the top of the water and nudge your hand.”

 For some reason, very early on the lake was seen as an opportunity for dumping garbage.
 Minutes from the April 5, 1907, Village Council meeting refer to the Bass Lake public dumping ground.